learnWeb3/kubequest/README.md

 ## Pipelines

-A pipeline has been setup in order to build and push the docker image to dockerhub.
-As we want to suport arm architecture based execution environnement we build multi arch plateform images (linus/amd64n, linux/arm64).
+A pipeline has been setup in order to test the application and build and push the application docker image to dockerhub.
+As we want to suport arm architecture based execution environnement we build multi arch plateform images (linus/amd64, linux/arm64).

 ## Helm chart